African art > Bronze, leopard, messenger, warrior, statue, pirogues > Sao Rider

 Subjected to successive assaults by their neighbors from Kanem and then by hordes from the East, the Sao had to abandon their lands to settle in the North-West of Cameroon where they mixed with the natives, thus giving birth to an ethnic group called Kotoko.

 More than an ethnic group, the Sao are a civilization that has now disappeared.
-They were found between the 12th and 14th centuries in a geographical area stretching across the borders between Chad, Cameroon and Nigeria.
+They were found between the 12th and 14th centuries in a geographical area stretching across the borders of Chad, Cameroon and Nigeria.
+This bronze, inspired by the most beautiful Sao creations, has a coppery patina.
+The warriors represented on their mounts have their heads wrapped in a chêche identical to the Tuaregs.

 This item is sold with its certificate of authenticity